The Consciousness AI - Artificial Consciousness Research Emerging Artificial Consciousness Through Biologically Grounded Architecture

 Strong emergence denotes phenomena that are irreducible even in principle to constituent processes.
 Strongly emergent properties possess novel causal powers not present in parts.
 They exhibit downward causation, where macro-level states influence micro-level dynamics in ways not explicable through bottom-up processes alone.

 4.2.
-ACM's Commitment to Strong Emergence
+Commitment to Strong Emergence

 Third, behavioral validation requires demonstrating that agents exhibit intrinsic motivation not programmed through explicit rules.
 Emergence of light-seeking from homeostatic architecture, rather than hardcoded light-seeking rules, provides evidence that behavior arises from emergent functional dynamics.